Tomkoooo/tstream/README.md

-# TStream - Wireless Camera Streaming Platform
+# tStream - Wireless Camera Streaming Platform

 A real-time wireless camera streaming platform built with Next.js, Socket.io, and WebRTC.
 Stream camera feeds from any device wirelessly to a central admin dashboard with full control and OBS integration.